shuhaowu/projecto/README.md

 This should take a little bit of time but should work without issues.

-Lastly, we need to link devsettings.py to settings.py (in production we link productionsettings.py to settings.py.
+We need to link devsettings.py to settings.py (in production we link productionsettings.py to settings.py.
 That file is not available here for security reasons due to the secret key we have in there)

     $ ln -s devsettings.py settings.py

+We need to now create a database folder:

+    $ mkdir databases

 To start the server, run: